MachineLearningLifeScience/poli-docs/docs/protein-optimization/using_poli/the_basics/registering_an_objective_function.md

 ```{contents}
 ```

 With `poli`, you can define and register black box objective functions.
 This page shows you how.
-For the entire script, check [`registering_aloha.py` TODO:ADD]() in the examples.
+For the entire script, check [`registering_aloha.py`](https://github.com/MachineLearningLifeScience/poli/blob/master/examples/a_simple_objective_function_registration/registering_aloha.py) in the examples of `poli`.

 ## An example of a discrete black box function